 - Reports following a pattern that traces back to a single source unit

-Why this matters: If you're treating units one at a time as complaints come in, you're always playing catch-up.
+If you're treating units one at a time as complaints come in, you're always playing catch-up.
 The bugs are migrating faster than you're treating.
-A building-wide approach—inspecting and treating all potentially affected units simultaneously—is the only way to get ahead of the problem.
+In Kansas City apartment buildings—especially older construction with unsealed wall penetrations and shared utility chases—bed bugs can move to a new unit within 24 hours of a treatment disturbance.

 5. Recurring Treatment Failures

 Incomplete scope: Only treating the reported unit while bed bugs exist in adjacent spaces.
+This is the single most common reason treatments fail in multifamily buildings.

 Reinfestation: Bed bugs returning from adjacent untreated units or being reintroduced through resident belongings.
+This is especially common in Kansas City buildings with shared laundry facilities where infested clothing and bedding come into contact with other residents' items.

 What Property Managers Should Do